Game Grumps VS, in which the hosts of Game Grumps compete against each other instead of trading off or playing together.

 Table Flip, a formerly Polaris-exclusive show in which Suzy, Barry, and several guest-stars play tabletop and card games.

-The Grumps had planned a playthrough of Conker's Bad Fur Day, but because the game starts very slowly and there wasn't much discussion between the two during the playthrough, this idea was shelved.
+The Grumps had planned a playthrough of Conkers Bad Fur Day, but because the game starts very slowly and there wasn't much discussion between the two during the playthrough, this idea was shelved.
 According to Arin at a panel, it was also because Jon - who has previously included the game in several 'Best Of' lists - was slowly "realizing it wasn't all that great."
 Arin described the experience as "depressing", and also claimed Conker's was the worst game they ever played for the show.

 The Grumps' extended playthrough of Sonic the Hedgehog (2006), which ended with Jon's abrupt departure from Game Grumps, with the chances of it being finished all but extinguished due to Jon's refusal to return to Game Grumps and Arin's refusal to go back and finish it alone.
 Arin and Danny confirmed they wouldn't finish it, with Danny saying it would be wrong to be there at the end of a journey he wasn't a part of.

 Several games they've played have either gone unfinished or have gone months without updates, despite their last episodes ending normally in the middle of the action.
-See the "on hold" and "unfinished" lists on the recap page.

 In Super Mario Sunshine, Arin defeats a few bosses in ways they're obviously not supposed to be beaten.